ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **What this mod does:**
 - Enables the ability to complete the Easter eggs in solo or with any amount of players
 - No Easter egg steps are skipped
-- Easter eggs from previous maps need to be completed
+- Easter eggs from previous maps need to be completed (like in the vanilla version of the game)
 - Achievements can be unlocked by completing the Easter eggs, if loading the mod via Game_Mod instead of Plutonium

 **Note:** This version of the mod requires [Game_Mod](https://github.com/Nukem9/LinkerMod/releases/tag/v1.3.2) for Black Ops 1 in order to run, but it also works with [Plutonium](https://plutonium.pw/).